FREE Shipping on orders over $899

 Kidney stone symptoms can vary depending on the size and location of the stone.
 Some of the most common symptoms include:

-- Urgent feeling of urination: Some people feel the need to urinate more frequently due to irritation caused by kidney stones in the urinary tract.
+• Urgent urination: Some people feel the need to urinate more frequently due to irritation caused by kidney stones in the urinary tract.

-- Blood in urine: The presence of blood in the urine, known as hematuria, is a common symptom of kidney stones.
+• Blood in the urine: The presence of blood in the urine, known as hematuria, is a common symptom of kidney stones.

-- Fever and chills: If you have a kidney stone-related infection, you may experience fever and chills.
+• Fever and chills: If you have an infection related to kidney stones, you may experience fever and chills.

 It is important to note that some people may have kidney stones and not experience any symptoms until the stones begin to move or cause a blockage in the urinary tract.